 You don’t want your child to experience unnecessary frustrations from starting too soon.
 This means waiting until completion of Kindergarten, an age where a few key developmental pieces come together so learning is more natural and effortless.
 Exceptions are sometimes made, but generally there are few advantages to starting earlier.
 Preschoolers will get the best possible preparation for lessons in an age-appropriate Kindermusik class.

 We come to you: in your Home, at Our Redeemer Lutheran, or Skillman Church Of Christ.
 There is an additional fee for in-home lessons.
 All lessons will be scheduled according to our teachers’ schedules.
 In-home locations must be in one of the following areas of Dallas: Lakewood, Lake Highlands, Park Cities, Preston Hollow, North Dallas-south of LBJ, or Richardson.

 There are no prerequisites for taking Piano and Guitar lessons from us.
 You know your child best.
 Many of our students have taken Kindermusik for the Young Child first, but this is not a prerequisite.
 Children should begin to play an instrument when they’re developmentally ready.

-Lessons are 30 minutes, once a week.
+Lessons are 30 minutes or 45 minutes, once a week.
 Enrollment is for a term of one year (September-August), although we will accept prorated late enrollment after September pending availability.
 You may withdraw anytime with 30 days advance notice.